harshadk99/flareguard/README.md

    ```
 5. **Open a Pull Request**

-### Getting Help

-- Check our [roadmap.md](roadmap.md) for detailed development plans
-- Open an issue to discuss your ideas before starting development
-- Join our community discussions in the Issues section
+### Code of Conduct

+- Be respectful and inclusive in all interactions
+- Provide constructive feedback on contributions
+- Focus on the technical merits of the code
+- Follow the established code style and patterns

 For major changes, please open an issue first to discuss what you'd like to change.